s-expressionists/Cleavir/BIR/README.md

 catch
 -----

 Mark a nonlocal entrance point.
-It is closed over and used by the `unwind` instructions to find the correct stack frame. `unwind`s of a catch returns a set of all unwinds using the catch.
+It can be closed over and used by the `unwind` instructions to find the correct stack frame. `unwind`s of a catch returns a set of all unwinds using the catch.